 I started keeping a diary when I was eight years old, and have done it more or less continuously for almost ten years now.
 The first few entries were all about my first ever trip abroad - I went to New York with my family and remember that there was so much to take in, so many new experiences while we were there.
 I decided to write it all down each evening so that I wouldn't forget any of it - and I'm really glad I did!
 These days I try to spend around half an hour on my diary each evening, writing about the day, but also looking back over what I've written previously.
 Sometimes that can be quite amusing.
 But after I caught my brother trying to read my diary a few years ago, I wrote all sorts of horrible things about him.
 I can't quite believe I did that!
-After that, I kept my diary in a very safe place, though I'm sure my brother wouldn't be all that interested in reading it anymore.
+After that, I kept my diary in a safe place for a while, though I don't bother now as I'm sure my brother wouldn't be interested in reading it any more.